 - I sometimes bake in a cold oven rather than preheated oven – although my preference is in a hot, preheated oven as I always get better oven spring that way.

-The recipe below is certainly great as an introductory sourdough loaf; as it doesn’t have a very high water content compared to some recipes, it is easier to handle.
+The recipe is certainly good as an introductory sourdough loaf; as it doesn’t have a very high water content compared to some recipes, it is easier to handle.
 But if you are more experienced, you can tweak it in several ways, such as adding more water for a more open texture in the baked loaf.

 Full guidance for making and maintaining a starter, handling the dough, shaping and the like are below the recipe, along with ideas for flavour variations.
 If you are new to sourdoughs, I really recommend reading those sections first.

 The recipe for standard sourdough loaves (makes 2 medium loaves)